 In another post, I touched on how the pressure to build a huge emergency fund was often stressful for savers.
 Same concept here...experts try to make it sound sooo easy to put back huge amounts of money.
 When people can't, they get the whole:

-Like, they can just wee out money if they really cooperated.
+Like, people can just wee out money if they really wanted to!

 3. Just Get Debt-Free.
 Then You Will Be Fine.